hoangvanphan/fun_projects/README.md

 List of projects:
 * [Lottery numbers](https://github.com/hoangvanphan/fun_projects/blob/master/vietlott/analyze_winning_numbers.ipynb): I attempt to find any patterns to the jackpot winning numbers of a Vietnamese lottery.
-* [Stock trading strategy](https://github.com/hoangvanphan/fun_projects/blob/master/trading_strategy/stock_trading.ipynb): I implement a simple stock trading trategy, analyze its effectiveness and improve upon it.
+* [Stock trading strategy](https://github.com/hoangvanphan/fun_projects/blob/master/trading_strategy/stock_trading.ipynb): I implement a simple stock trading strategy, analyze its effectiveness and improve upon it.
 * Stock price forecasting: the classic project of predicting stock price.
 I will try to predict stock price with machine learning, using information that I think would be relevant.